kksgandhi/personal_site/coherentism todo.md

 literature is codification of the unknowable

-if you had a recipe with eggs, you'd know it was about chicken eggs.
-What is lost to history because of assumptions

 correlation, how some things aren't as correlated as people think they are, how ineffable quality is often correlated with effable quality

 trauma breaks your body down, trauma teaches you, but is only good for that circumstance.
 People return to their traumas because it's what they understand.